dogweather/forkful/content/en/bash/strings/interpolating-a-string.md

   for creating custom messages, automating commands, and scripting like a boss.
 lastmod: '2024-03-13T22:45:00.230677-06:00'
 model: gpt-4-1106-preview
 summary: String interpolation lets you insert values into a string.
-It's handy for creating custom messages, automating commands, and scripting like a boss.
 title: Interpolating a string
 weight: 8
 ---